 Clasroom Type: On campus

-Prepares candidates to be leaders, faculty members, and researchers at the forefront of change in the areas of early childhood special education and early childhood education.
-Graduates enter a growing and dynamic field with burgeoning research about the critical years in children's brain development, learning, and health.
+Prepares candidates to be leaders, policymakers, policy advisors and analysts, faculty members, and researchers who successfully shape, direct, implement, and evaluate early childhood services, infrastructure, and policy and contribute to the scholarly knowledge that undergirds the discipline.
+Graduates will enter a growing and dynamic field with burgeoning research about the critical years in children's brain development, learning, and health.
+This concentration holds institutional and system reform as its unit of change and equity in opportunity and outcomes as the purpose for change.

 Interest Categories: Education & Counseling